 Once a store-bought jar has been opened, it should be refrigerated and used within 10 days at most (preferably closer to 7 days for best quality).

 The shelf life of homemade pasta sauce is slightly shorter than store-bought.
+How much shorter will the leftover pasta sauce last?
 The homemade version will stay fresh in the refrigerator for up to 5 days.

 When Pasta Sauce Goes Bad – How To Tell